quantiacs/documentation/en/source/user_guide/data_stocks.md

 _Table 2.
 Instant indicators._

-### Periodic indicators.
+### Periodic indicators

 Periodic indicators correspond to a certain period.
-For periodic indicators, you can receive information with the quarter, annual frequency, or 'last twelve-month' value.
+You can get them at quarterly, annual, or "last twelve-month" frequency.

 |   Data name  | Description                                |
 | ------------------- | ----------------------------------------- |